 - a.
 Long-sleeve shirts with political messages, branding, profanity, and/or other industry logos that are visible. - b.
-Shoes that are foot thongs, flip flops, beach sandals, slippers, and/or "croc" style. - c.
-Baseball hats, visors, or bandanas.

-- d.
-Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - e.
+Shoes that are foot thongs, flip flops, beach sandals, or slippers. - c.
+Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - d.
 No Sunglasses may be worn, we want to see your beautiful eyes.